Winter Hospitality work in Tremblant

 Oyster have been sending hard working participants to work in a wide range of hospitality roles in the scenic year-round resort of Mont Tremblant since 2006.
 We will find you a job with one of the top bars or restaurants in the resort, starting off in an entry level role within the food and beverage industry.

-Entry level jobs tend to involve working ‘back of house’ and not dealing too much with customers.
-This is great for those of you who want to get more confident with your French!
-Working back of house is a good way to get to know how the business works and improve your French with your colleagues.
+Entry level jobs tend to involve working ‘back of house’ and not dealing too much with customers as you learn how the business works.
+This is also great for those of you who want to get more confident with your French!
 Positions include dishwashing, basic food prep and even bar work in restaurants.

 If you have a good understanding of French let us know as we may be able to find you a role where you interact with customers straight away.
 French speakers have worked as deli counter assistants, restaurant hosts and waiters/waitresses in the past.

-You should expect to earn around C$10 (approx £6.50) per hour before tips, working for 30-40 hours per week.
+You should expect to earn a minimum of C$13.85 (approx £8) per hour before tips, working for 30-40 hours per week across the ski season.
 You’ll be paid fortnightly.
 Hours vary with season, snow conditions and guest numbers; normally you get two days off to ski per week.
 During peak times such as Christmas you may be working 6 or even 7 days per week.
 You should always expect to work during the busy times of the season, as this is when you are needed most!
 In the quieter times you may only work 2-3 days work per week.
 Each pay cheque will be different so there will be times you need to live on a budget.

 The employers we work with aim to pay enough to cover your accommodation, food and fun.
 Mont Tremblant is a beautiful resort with amazing skiing, cross-country, snowboarding, skating and sledging, so winter sports enthusiasts will have no problem making the most of their days off.